Addieryn/triple-rift/README.md

 **MOVE**
-- move to any adjacent space with an environment (8 ways)
+- move to any adjacent space with an terrain (8 ways)
-- unless creature is there, or environment says otherwise (possible abilities can use movement swaps)
+- unless creature is there, or terrain says otherwise (possible abilities can use movement swaps)

 ## Design
 **D20**